Recommended Books for Grade K-3

 5. A Wrinkle in Time -Madeleine L'Engle

 "The Wrinkle in Time" is a science fiction novel popular among teenagers.
 It won the Newbury Prize for Children's Literature in 1963.
-It tells about the 15-year-old girl McGonagall who embarked on an extraordinary road in order to find the missing scientist's father.
+It tells about the 15-year-old girl McGonagall who embarked on an extraordinary road to find the missing scientist's father.

 Father is missing!
 His top-secret job as a physicist for the government has taken him away--but where?--and how?
 Meg and her younger brother, Charles Wallace, set out with their friend Calvin on an exciting adventure through time and space to search for him.